 To make the salsa, preheat a griddle pan over a high heat.
 Prick the chillies all over with a small sharp knife, remove and discard the papery skin from the tomatillos, then place on the griddle.
 Cook for 15 to 20 minutes, or until blackened all over, turning occasionally.

 Trim the spring onions and peel the clove of garlic.
 Pick the mint leaves into a food processor and add the chillies, tomatillos, spring onions, garlic and the remaining salsa ingredients with a couple of generous pinches of salt, then whiz until smooth.

 Once cooked, allow the chicken to cool slightly, then strip away the flesh, shredding it as you go (wear rubber gloves if it’s too hot).

-To assemble the tacos, pop some shredded chicken onto the middle of a tortilla, top with some lettuce, mint and coriander leaves, a few tomatoes and a sprinkling of mixed seeds.
+To assemble the tacos, pop some shredded chicken onto the middle of a tortilla, top with some lettuce, herbs, a few tomatoes and a sprinkling of mixed seeds.
 Scoop over the avocado flesh, crumble a little feta on top and finish with a drizzle of salsa.
 Roll up and tuck in.

 The zingy salsa makes a great dip for corn chips and is delicious with grilled fish or meat, so if you’ve got any left over don’t be afraid to be adventurous with it.